OpenMPT/openmpt/libopenmpt/dox/tests.md

     make $YOURMAKEOPTIONS clean
     make $YOURMAKEOPTIONS

-A separate clean and compile cycle is necessary for the tests because libopenmpt is built with file saving functionality when compiling the test suite and this is not needed and not built in for normal builds.
-As the build system retains no state between make invocations, you have to provide your make options every time.
+As the build system retains no state between make invocations, you have to provide your make options on every make invocation.

 #### On Windows